Home > Analyses > Consumer Cyclical > Genuine Parts Company

 Business Model & Company Overview

-Genuine Parts Company, founded in 1928 and headquartered in Atlanta, Georgia, commands a dominant position in the specialty retail sector.
-It operates a vast ecosystem supplying automotive and industrial replacement parts.
-Its products serve diverse vehicles and machinery, from hybrid cars to heavy-duty equipment, creating a comprehensive network that supports repair shops, fleet operators, and industrial clients.
+Genuine Parts Company, founded in 1928 and headquartered in Atlanta, Georgia, commands a leading position in the specialty retail sector.
+It operates a comprehensive ecosystem distributing automotive and industrial replacement parts across diverse vehicle types and industries.
+This core business spans everything from hybrid cars to heavy-duty equipment, serving repair shops, dealers, and industrial clients with a broad range of products and services.

 Financial Performance & Fundamental Metrics

-I analyze Genuine Parts Company’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.
+I will analyze Genuine Parts Company’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement